Warm welcome to New team members!

 March 1, 2022

-Find our historical N2O modeling research on ISU news
+Find our historical N2O modeling research on ISU news:

 As the United States has re-joined the Paris Agreement on climate change with ambitious goals for mitigating greenhouse gas (GHG) emissions, it is of critical importance to understand and quantify how soil N2O emissions, one important biogenic GHG source, varied over space and time, and who dominated contributed to the historical increase in N2O emissions.
 In this work, the source partitioning and estimations of crop-specific N2O emissions imply a large mitigation potential in croplands and identify dominant contributing crops for future GHG mitigation efforts.